vldtecno/PTN-Engine/Doc/Specification/Specification.md

 In this version performance was not yet evaluated.
 This point should be considered in future releases.

-### Optimization
-No optimization techniques were used.

 ### Real Time
-Not tested in a real time operating systems.
-Probably not supported due to the use of exceptions.
+Not tested in a real time operating system.

 ### Run-time
-#### Time complexity
-No analysis or metrics at this point.
-TODO

-#### Spatial Complexity and Memory Footprint
-No analysis or metrics at this point.
-TODO
+TO DO: check complexity of algorithms, report key figures.

 ### Compile-time
-No analysis or compilation metrics at this point.
+TO DO: compilation metrics
-TODO

 ## Safety
 ### Compiler
-TODO - compiler settings and impact on safety
+TO DO: compiler settings and impact on safety

 ### Memory Allocation
 Memory is allocated during runtime using the standard memory allocators.

-Behaviour of the program in an environment with not enough memory available is not yet specified nor tested.
+Behaviour of the program in an environment without enough memory available is not yet specified nor tested.
 This is a point for future developments.
-(TODO)
+(TO DO)

 ### Thread Safety
 The *PTN Engine* is thread safe.

 ### Code Coverage
-No analysis or compilation metrics at this point.
-TODO
+It is possible to generate the code coverage using gcov and the provided tests.
+TO DO: add instructions and report

 ### Exception Safety
-No analysis or compilation metrics at this point.
-TODO

-### Static Analysis
-No analysis or compilation metrics at this point.
-TODO
-(...in a separate document, when done put a reference here to it)
+TO DO: Add unit tests that address exception safety

 ### Known Problems
-No analysis or compilation metrics at this point.
-TODO
-(...in a separate document, when done put a reference here to it)
+All problems are currently unknown :)

 ## Documentation
 The *PTN Engine* documentation can be found in the "Doc" directory and consists